zmylalala/Cryptopunks_Analysis/README.md

 organizations in a decentralized way.
 In Ethereum, there is a canonical computer (called the Ethereum Virtual Machine, or EVM) whose state is unanimously agreed upon by everyone in the Ethereum network.
-Everyone participating in the Ethereum network (each Ethereum node) keeps a copy of the state of that computer.
+Everyone participating in the Ethereum network keeps a copy of the state of that computer.
 Additionally, any participant can broadcast requests to this computer to perform arbitrary computations.
-Whenever such a request is broadcast, other participants on the network inspect, verify, and perform ("perform") the computation.
+Whenever such a request is broadcast, other participants on the network inspect, verify, and perform the computation.
 This execution causes a state change in the Ethereum Virtual Machine that is propagated throughout the network.
 This article aims to analyze the development history of CryptoPunks and give some insights.